The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Discussion

 \subsection{Cosmic evolution of star formation rate density}

-One of the most significant observational results obtained from galaxy redshift surveys is the cosmic evolution of the star formation rate of the Universe.
-It is well-known that the SFR density ($\rho_\star$) peaks at $\sim3.5$~Gyr after the Big Bang, $z\sim2$, and since then $\rho_\star$ decreases until the present days \citep{lilly96, madau98, hopkinsbeacom06, fardal07, gunawardhana13, madau14, driver18}.
-This result has been also obtained by low-$z$ galaxy surveys using fossil record methods of nearby galaxies \citep{heavens04, panter07, lopezfernandez18, sanchez19, bellstedt20}.
+One of the most significant observational results obtained from galaxy redshift surveys is the cosmic evolution of the SFR of the Universe.
+It is well known that the SFRD ($\rho_\star$) peaks at $\sim3.5$~Gyr after the Big Bang, $z\sim2$, and then decreases until the present day \citep{lilly96, madau98, hopkinsbeacom06, fardal07, gunawardhana13, madau14, driver18}.
+This result has also been obtained by low-$z$ galaxy surveys using fossil records of nearby galaxies \citep{heavens04, panter07, lopezfernandez18, sanchez19, bellstedt20}.
 Here, we test the capability of \jp\ data, along with our methods, to derive the SFH of galaxies and their properties, as well as to compare the cosmic evolution of the $\rho_\star$ of the Universe from a subset of nearby galaxies in our sample.

-Our results (see Fig.~\ref{fig:MassEvolution}) suggest that galaxies in a redshift bin centred at $z\sim0.1$ can be very useful to retrieve the cosmic evolution of $\rho_\star$ using the SFH of nearby galaxies ($0.05 \leq z \leq 0.15$).
-At $z=0.15$ \mjp \ includes galaxies with stellar mass above $2\times10^8$ $M_\odot$.
-While galaxies with stellar mass below this limit present a minor contribution to the total stellar mass density, they may significantly contribute to the star formation rate of the Universe in the last $4$ Gyr.
-This is because low-mass galaxies experienced their main star formation processes at recent epochs \citep{asari2007, bellstedt20}.
-However, we have detected a small fraction of these galaxies in our sample and it is difficult to account for the mass incompleteness below 2$\times$10$^8$ $M_\odot$.
+Our results (see Fig.~\ref{fig:MassEvolution}) suggest that galaxies in a redshift bin centred at $z\sim0.1$ can be particularly useful for retrieving the cosmic evolution of $\rho_\star$ using the SFH of nearby galaxies ($0.05 \leq z \leq 0.15$).
+At $z=0.15,$ \mjp \ includes galaxies with stellar masses above $2\times10^8$ $M_\odot$.
+While galaxies with stellar masses below this limit present a minor contribution to the total stellar mass density, they may significantly contribute to the SFR of the Universe in the last $4$ Gyr.
+This is because low-mass galaxies experienced their main star formation processes during recent epochs \citep{asari2007, bellstedt20}.
+However, we detected a small fraction of these galaxies in our sample, and it is difficult to account for the mass incompleteness below 2$\times$10$^8$ $M_\odot$.